ardoq/rxbeach/docs/fundamentals/actions.md

 # Actions and the action stream

 At the core of our stream architecture sits the actions and the action stream.
-All changes to the core data stores, view models, and any side effect from the application is triggered by actions.
+All changes to the core data stores, view models, and any side effects from the application are triggered by actions.
 They are immutable packets of information that describe a change or an event.

 Technically, actions are simple javascript objects of a specific shape and the